chasingbob/squeezenet-keras/README.md

 I'm surprised **SqueezeNet** has generated so little hype in the media - it promises **AlexNet** accuracy with 50x fewer parameters.
 That is exciting, right?
 Let's put it to the test.

-For the demo I used the Keras implementation of the Kaggle Dogs vs. Cats dataset as base.
+For the demo I used the Keras implementation of the Kaggle Dogs vs. Cats dataset as base and the [DT42](https://github.com/DT42/squeezenet_demo/blob/master/model.py) implementation of the **SqueezeNet** architecture.
 I didn't spent much time fine tuning the hyper parameters and have intiuitively gone for a SGD optimizer with a small learning rate.
 As can be seen from the graph below training progressed steadily before the training accuracy seperates from the validation accuracy peaking at around +/-0.8 accuracy.
 Pretty impressive on a small data set of only 2000 training images.

 ![SqueezeNet Training](training_acc_loss.png)